haallen/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to follow the approach described in the lecture videos.

 My first step was to use a convolution neural network model similar to the Lenet-5 model from previous lessons (minus the max-pooling).
 I thought this model might be appropriate because it provides a way inputting images from the simulator into the network and outputting a predicted steering value based on those images.
-In previous lessons, the Lenet-5 architecture did a great job with classifying traffic signs, so I figured it would be a good place to start for this project as it seems that in some ways, the features of the road aren't as detailed as with the traffic signs.
+In previous lessons, the Lenet-5 architecture did a great job with classifying traffic signs, so I figured it would be a good place to start for this project.

 I used a mean square error loss function and the adam optimizer to minimize the error between my network's predicted steering measurement and the actual measurement during training.